What is personal information?

 Use of Cloud Computing Services

 We may utilise international cloud computing services for e-mail storage and to store Information that we collect.
-If that is the case, we will seek confirmation that such service providers comply with the Australian Privacy Principles or are subject to a binding law or scheme that offers substantially similar protection.

 How you can access your personal information.

 You can ask for access to your personal information we hold, except in circumstances where access may be denied under the Privacy Act or other law.
 Examples of these circumstances are:

 where providing access will pose an unreasonable impact on the privacy of another individual;